It had its time of glory in the past. In ancient Greece, philosophy

 999 first tests to ensure that the millionth works."

-With wastefulness as their ultimate value, their work
+With wastefulness as their ultimate value, their work victoriously

 turns out to be universally wasteful, for whatever purpose